-Canon 7D II versus Nikon D7200
+Canon 7D II vs Nikon D7200

-The Canon EOS 7D Mark II and the Nikon D7200 are two enthusiast cameras that were revealed to the public, respectively, in September 2014 and March 2015.
+The Canon EOS 7D Mark II and the Nikon D7200 are two enthusiast cameras that were officially introduced, respectively, in September 2014 and March 2015.
 Both are DSLR (Digital Single Lens Reflex) cameras that are equipped with an APS-C sensor.
-The Canon has a resolution of 20 megapixel, whereas the Nikon provides 24 MP.
+The Canon has a resolution of 20 megapixels, whereas the Nikon provides 24 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Nikon D7200 is notably smaller (13 percent) than the Canon 7D II.
 Moreover, the D7200 is markedly lighter (16 percent) than the 7D Mark II.
 In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.